FrazerSeymour/OpenGuelph2014/README.md

   Whew!
 There's light at the end of the tunnel!

   I have started working through bus route calculations in the `calculations` script.
 At present, I can locate the nearest bus stop to a latitude/longitude pair and determine when the next bus leaves from a specified stop.
 (Any stop, in theory, but I only care about the UC and Guelph Central)

+Saturday, 10:45 PM
+---
+  Past the halfway point, beginning to feel it.
+A bit behind schedule, but the back-end is close enough to done I can justify starting the front end.

+  At present I can find the closest bus stop to a co-ordinate, find a bus route that reaches it, say when the next bus leaves, and determine what stops are along the way.
+However, the data my code generates at present is correct but often far from efficient.
+I'll have to go back and fix that later.

+  I reverted the bus stop information to the official file, and tweaked my code to work around it.